muratk3n/thirdwave/en/README.md

 Shld we remove even the smallest direct-dem practices, along with referandums (banned), making the whole process to go through representatives.
-Remember the California recall election?
-Circus.
+Remember the California recall election circus?

 ---